opensafely-core/cohort-extractor/README.md

 The framework is under fast, active development to support rapid analytics relating to COVID19; we're currently seeking funding to make it easier for outside collaborators to work with our system.
+You can read our current roadmap [here](ROADMAP.md).